-If ALL of the objectives of the program have been met, the iPad reads, "All scenario objectives have been completed.
-Would you like to exit the scenario?"
+If all the objectives have not been met, the iPad reads, "Are you sure you want to exit?
+All data will be lost?"

 - If "No" is selected, the iPad will return to the tabbed content. - If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.